4insu/animal-classifier/README.md

 ## Overview

-This project utilizes transfer learning, leveraging the pre-trained EfficientNetB3 model to classify various animal species accurately.
-The EfficientNetB3 model is known for its efficiency and effectiveness in handling image classification tasks.
+This project utilizes transfer learning by fine-tuning the pre-trained EfficientNetB3 model to accurately classify various animal species.
+The EfficientNetB3 model, known for its efficiency and effectiveness in handling image classification tasks, serves as a robust backbone for this purpose.

 ## Dataset